-Learn how to make this simple Tanghulu or (Chinese Candied Fruit) recipe using two simple ingredients and your favorite fruit like strawberries, grapes, or mandarin oranges.
+Learn how to make this simple Tanghulu or (Chinese Candied Fruit) recipe using two simple ingredients and your favorite fruit and make candied grapes, candied strawberries, or mandarin oranges.
 This is fun and makes a delicious treat that resembles a unique Chinese street food also known as Hawthorn Candy.
 Better yet, this recipe does not use corn syrup!

 - Bamboo Skewers